heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

     D-->E((C, 1))
     D-->F((D, 1))
 ```
 As we can see, each node has a frequency and a node with children has a frequency of `frequency of left child + frequency of right child`.
-It is important to note as can be seen that the Huffman tree is not a balanced tree, but as the structure is built based on the frequencies, the time spending traversing the tree is balanced.
+It is important to note as can be seen that this implementation of the Huffman tree is not a balanced tree, but as the structure is built based on the frequencies, the time spending traversing the tree is balanced.
+This means that the shorter paths are traversed more often than the longer paths.

 Now we can create the Huffman codes for all characters.
-This is simply done by documenting, how the tree should be traversed to reach the character.
+This is done by documenting, how the tree should be traversed to reach each character.
 We can do this by deciding that with a '0' we go left and with a '1' we go right.
-This way to the Huffman codes for this tree would be:
+This way the Huffman codes for this tree would be:

 ```
 A = 1